mergermarket/terraform-acuris-task-definition-with-task-role/README.md

 * `container_definitions` - list of strings.
 Each string should be a JSON document describing a single container definition - see https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html.
 * `policy` - An IAM policy to control the task's access to AWS services - see http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html
 * `volume` - Volume block map with 'name' and 'host_path'.
 See https://www.terraform.io/docs/providers/aws/r/ecs_task_definition.html#volume for more info.
+* `placement_constraint_on_demand_only` - Will restrict the taks to run only on on-demand container instances avoiding running on spot instances.

 ### Outputs